 MAZON awards partnership grants to carefully selected anti-hunger organizations throughout the country that help us to advance our mission in their communities.
 We seek to create long-term relationships with our grantee partners, which empowers them to maintain the continuity of their anti-hunger work and helps us to identify emerging trends that inform our program work.

 Since 1986, MAZON has awarded more than $66 million to partners who represent the entire spectrum of the nation’s anti-hunger network.
 Grantees range from food banks, food pantries, and home-delivered meal programs to advocacy groups working at the local, state and national level to expand participation in federal food assistance programs and champion responsible government policies to prevent hunger.
-Grants are awarded principally to organizations working in the United States, though we also support vital hunger relief efforts in Israel and selected developing nations.
+Grants are awarded principally to organizations working in the United States, though we also support vital hunger relief efforts in Israel.

 Although MAZON provides general support grants, we require all partnership grantees to be engaged in public policy work to advance a local, state and/or national anti-hunger agenda.
 MAZON’s largest grants are given to organizations working towards long-term solutions to ending hunger in the United States.